Indonesian cuisine: Fish

 In an archipelagic nation, seafood is abundant, and it is commonly consumed especially by Indonesian residents in coastal areas.
 Fish is especially popular in the eastern Indonesian regions of Sulawesi and Maluku, where most of the people work as fishermen.
 Both areas have a vast sea which brings them many different kinds of seafood.
-Popular seafood in Indonesian cuisine among others;

-skipjack tuna, tuna, mackerel, pomfret, wahoo, milkfish, trevally, rabbitfish, garoupa, red snapper, anchovy, swordfish, shark, stingray, squid or cuttlefish, shrimp, crab, blue crab, and mussel.
-Seafood is commonly consumed across Indonesia, but it is especially popular in Maluku islands and Minahasa (North Sulawesi) cuisine.
+Popular seafood in Indonesian cuisine includes skipjack tuna, tuna, mackerel, pomfret, wahoo, milkfish, trevally, rabbitfish, abalistes, amberjacks, rastrelliger, yellowtail scad, nemipterus japonicus, John Dory, garoupa, red snapper, anchovy, swordfish, shark, stingray, squid or cuttlefish, shrimp, crab, blue crab, and mussel.

+Seafood is commonly consumed across Indonesia, but it is especially popular in Maluku islands, Gorontalo Peninsula and Minahasa (North Sulawesi) cuisine.
 Seafood is usually grilled, boiled or fried.
 Ikan bakar is a popular grilled fish dish that can be found throughout Indonesia.
 The method of cooking like stir fried in spices or in soup is also possible.
 Salted fish is preserved seafood through cured in salt, it also can be found in Indonesian market.

 Fresh water fisheries can be found in inland regions or in areas with large rivers or lakes.
 Fresh water fishes are popular in Sundanese cuisine of West Java, caught or raised in Lake Toba in Batak lands of North Sumatra, or taken from large rivers in Malay lands of Riau, Jambi and South Sumatra, or large rivers in Kalimantan.
 Popular fresh water fish among others; carp, gourami, catfish, pangasius, snakehead, trichogaster, climbing gourami, Nile tilapia, and Mozambique tilapia.

 Insects

 Unlike Thailand, in Indonesia insect is not a popular food ingredient nor widely available as street food.
 In Java, locals do catch, breed and sell certain species of insects, usually sold fresh or alive as pet bird feed.
 Nevertheless, traditionally several cultures in Indonesia are known to consume insects, especially grasshopper, cricket, termite, also the larvae of sago palm weevil, bee and dragonfly.
 In Java and Kalimantan, grasshoppers and crickets are usually lightly battered and deep fried in palm oil as crispy kripik snack.
 Smaller grasshoppers, crickets and termites might be made as rempeyek batter cracker which resembles insect fossil.
 During monsoon rainy season, flying termites are abundant being attracted to lightbulbs to mate.
 Locals usually put a bucket of water under the lamp to trap the flying termites, pluck the wings, and roast the termites as additional protein-rich snack.
 In Banyuwangi, East Java, there is a specialty dish called botok tawon (honeybee botok), which is beehives that contains bee larvae, being seasoned in shredded coconut and spices, wrapped inside banana leaf package and steamed.
 Dayak tribes of Kalimantan, also Moluccans and Papuan tribes in Eastern Indonesia, are known to consumes ulat sagu (lit. sagoo caterpillar) or larvae of sago palm weevil.
-This protein-rich larvae is considered a delicacy in Papua, and often being roasted prior of consumption.
+This protein-rich larvae are considered a delicacy in Papua, and often being roasted prior of consumption.
 Locals may also commonly eat the larvae raw or alive.
 In Bali, dragonflies are also consumed by processing them into pepes.